Dr Nathan Gibbs

 Research

-My research interests include: Comparative Law, Public Law, Legal Theory, Legal History and EU Law.
+My research interests include: Comparative Law, Public Law, Legal Theory, History of Law (with a focus on Philosophy of Law) and EU Law.

 Publications